A Driver-Vehicle Model for ADS Scenario-based Testing: The SDV Model

+\looseness=-1 A maneuver exposes a set of parameters to control it according to scenario objectives.
+We use existing maneuver catalogs\,\cite{sae:2018:j3164,2018:wisedrive:maneuvercatalog} and implement a subset to support the evaluation in \secref{sec:evaluation}: keep velocity, follow vehicle, swerve (used for lane change and swerve-in-lane), merge-in-front, stop, and reverse.
+Note that these are elemental maneuvers; composite maneuvers are implemented as behavior trees over the elemental maneuvers.
+For instance, lane maintenance composes velocity keeping, vehicle following, and stopping (for more complex examples see Queiroz\,\cite{queiroz:2022:thesis}).

+\looseness=-1 A maneuver node (e.g., m:swerve in \figref{fig:btree}) is represented by a \emph{maneuver configuration} (mconfig in \figref{fig:flowchart}), consisting of the maneuver type (e.g., swerve) and a set of maneuver-specific parameter values, such as the target gap distance and velocity delta for swerve.
+The behavior tree execution ('tick') is expected to return a maneuver configuration, which is passed to maneuver trajectory planning.
+A given maneuver ends when a condition for a new maneuver is triggered in btree.

+\looseness=-1 \parhead{Maneuver Trajectory Planning} The maneuver trajectory is planned by $p_i$.5:plan\_mtraj in \figref{fig:flowchart} using the maneuver configuration (mconfig) and local traffic (ff\_local\_TS) as inputs.
+A trajectory is represented by longitudinal $S(t)$ and lateral $D(t)$ position in Frénet frame as functions of time and the trajectory duration $T$ (\ref{eq:traj}).
+Velocity and acceleration are the first and second derivatives, respectively, yielding the longitudinal and lateral state\,(\ref{eq:frenetstate}):

-Each maneuver is defined through a set of trajectory characteristics relative to the road environment.
-A maneuver exposes a set of parameters to control it according to scenario objectives.
-We use existing maneuver catalogs~\cite{sae:2018:j3164,2018:wisedrive:maneuvercatalog} and implement a subset to support the evaluation in Section~\ref{sec:evaluation}: velocity keeping, vehicle following, lane swerving (used for lane change and swerve-in-lane), merge-in-front, stop, and reverse.
-Note that these are elemental maneuvers, and composite maneuvers are implemented as BTs over the elemental maneuvers.
-For instance, lane maintenance composes velocity keeping, vehicle following, and stop.
-The maneuvers instantiate a general model (see Figure \ref{fig:maneuvermodel}), which has three steps: (i) finding the target states for the maneuver, (ii) generating candidate trajectories, (iii) selecting an optimal trajectory.
-Each of these steps is controlled by a set of configurable parameters, allowing testers to realize a particular driving style or misbehavior.
-The generated trajectories are kept short (2 to 5 seconds), but some maneuvers, e.g., vehicle following, are performed over extended periods of time and, therefore, consist of a sequence of trajectories.
-The Behavior layer decides when to start, finish, or abort a maneuver.
+\looseness=-1 The maneuver trajectory planning has three steps: (i) sampling the target states for the maneuver, (ii) generating candidate trajectories, and (iii) selecting an optimal trajectory.
+Each of these steps is controlled by a set of parameters accessible through the maneuver configuration and allowing testers to realize a particular driving style or misbehavior.
+The generated trajectories are kept short (2 to 5\,s), but some maneuvers, e.g., vehicle following, are performed over extended periods of time and thus consist of a sequence of trajectories.
+A behavior tree decides when to start, finish, or abort a maneuver.